VasuML07/ZeroMemory/README.md

 GROQ_API_KEY=your_api_key_here

-Install dependencies:

-pip install -r requirements.txt

-Run the application:
+Run the app:

-python -m streamlit run app.py
+streamlit run app.py

-Deployment (Streamlit Cloud)
+Deployment

-Push app.py and requirements.txt to GitHub
+Push code to GitHub

-Add GROQ_API_KEY in
-Streamlit Cloud → App Settings → Secrets
+Add GROQ_API_KEY in Streamlit Cloud → Secrets

-Deploy using app.py as the entry point
+Deploy using app.py

-.env is not used in production

-Security & Privacy

-No user input is stored

-No conversation history is retained

-API keys are never exposed in source code

-Secrets managed via environment variables

-Stateless design minimizes data risk by default

-Limitations (Intentional Tradeoffs)
+Limitations

-No multi-turn conversation memory
+No multi-turn conversation

-No personalization across messages
+No personalization

-No persistent user sessions

-These are deliberate design choices to guarantee cost control and privacy.

-Future Enhancements

-Optional system prompt configuration

-Streaming responses

-Rate limiting and abuse protection

-Usage analytics dashboard

-Model selection controls
+No session storage

+These are intentional.

-What This Project Demonstrates
+What This Shows

-This project reflects real-world engineering thinking, including:

-Applied LLM integration
+LLM API integration

-Cost-aware system design
+Stateless system design

-Stateless architecture patterns

-Secure secret management
+Cost-aware engineering

-Cloud deployment workflows
+Secure deployment basics

-Writing maintainable, production-ready Python